 In the FXmod the Hiigarans largely play the same as their vanilla HW2 counterpart, but with some changes:

 - Removed Units: Gunship, Minelayer Corvette, Probes

-The purpose of the Gunship (anti-fighter) has been merged with the traditionally more effective Pulsar Gunship.
-The Pulsar Gunship received one additional pulsar barrel (1>2) and receives a small damage boost against fighters to take over the Gunship's role.
-Probes were removed, placing a greater emphasis on using scouts and making the Hiigarans more vulnerable to cloak tactics.
+The purpose of the Gunship has been merged with the traditionally more effective Pulsar Gunship.
+The Pulsar Gunship received an additional pulsar barrel (1>2) and a small damage boost vs. fighters to do so.
+Probes were removed, placing a greater emphasis on using scouts and leaving the Hiigarans more vulnerable to cloak tactics.

 - New Units: Light Cruiser (Capital Ship)

 (1) Light Cruiser: A hybrid between a Destroyer and a Battlecruiser, this unit basically does what it says on the tin.
 Its unique feature however is that is has 2 Weapon Module slots, as well as a number of subsystem slots.
 It can build either the Sweeper Array Turret (anti-frigate) or the Annihilator Turret (anti-capital), and you can swap one out for the other depending on the situation.